“Live to learn. Live to love. Live to give.”

 Saipan, Northern Mariana Islands

 The school is located centrally in Saipan near the downtown tourism area.
-There are three churches on the island.
-Central Church near the school, San Antonio church in the San Antonio village on the northern tip of the island, and the Kagman church on the east side of the island.
+There are two churches on the island.
+Central Church is found near the school while Kaman church is on the east side of the island.
+Unfortunately, San Antonio church was dissolved after a major typhoon.

 Student Missionaries are responsible for their own food.
 There are plenty of different stores on the island that usually have a wide variety of food.
 Joeten and Triple J food stores usually have a large supply of American food products from cereal to veggie meat.
 There are also many other more “local” stores that have the typical Asian fare that might be expected.

-The school has just recently installed a $75,000 housing project allowing future student missionaries to live on school campus.
+The school recently installed a $75,000 housing project, allowing future student missionaries to live on the school campus.
 Installed were three 2-bedroom apartments with a shared bathroom and living room/kitchen area.
-The school also currently maintains a 6-apartment complex in the village of San Antonio about 3 miles from the school.
-These apartments have been newly renovated following super typhoon Yutu in 2018.
+All apartments include AC, hot water, and gas stoves.
+The laundry room is complete with a washer and dryer but is in a separate "trailer" adjacent to the apartments.
+SMs are expected to provide their own quarters for the laundry.

 The school owns several vehicles that are shared between student missionaries for the duration of their stay.
-The school will take care of the general maintenance but does expect the students to pay for gas.
+The school takes care of the general maintenance and gas.

 Saipan boasts a host of activities to engage in during free time.
 Along with the typical diving, snorkeling, and swimming, the island also has a smaller tourist island that is available to visit.
 Managaha is a short ferry ride away and tickets are free for Saipan residents.
 On the island there are nice sandy beaches, many different coral features, as well as options for parasailing and different boating activities.
 Water sports aren’t your thing?
 There are many different hiking trails to amazing viewpoints and cultural sights.
 The island also hosts a monthly men’s basketball league for those 21 and older.
 If you’re any good, you might even make it into the daily newspaper.